RandomLab/wiki.ourwriting.tools.backup/WORKSHOP/EKA-workshop/05-final.md

 - the sound can be the main element ?
 - sound can bring attention
 - collaborative games

-# DAY 3 (27.10.2021)

-1. introfuction of "what if.." method
-2. creating "what if.." sentences together with the group
-3. team work (reflecting on the data received, understanding each other's point of view)
-4. expert inmterviews

-**keywords that students shared by the end of the day**

-- diversity

-- transparency

-- productivity

-- one way to put everything together

-- found a way of communicating

-- learned how to work with teams with different designers

-- hope that diverse way of thinking will evolve in an interesting context

-- saying words does not mean that they have meaning

-- discover other ideas in the group

 # DAY 4 (28.10.2021)